pharmavillage/documentation/content/commands/setbit/index.md

 bitmaps can be used with string commands, and most importantly with [`SET`]({{< relref "/commands/set" >}}) and [`GET`]({{< relref "/commands/get" >}}).

-Because Redis' strings are binary-safe, a bitmap is trivially encoded as a bytes stream.
+Because Pharmavillage' strings are binary-safe, a bitmap is trivially encoded as a bytes stream.
 The first byte of the string corresponds to offsets 0..7 of the bitmap, the second byte to the 8..15 range, and so forth.